 Oracle Cloud Infrastructure Vulnerability Scanning Service helps improve your security posture by routinely checking hosts and container images for potential vulnerabilities.
 The service gives developers, operations, and security administrators comprehensive visibility into misconfigured or vulnerable resources, and generates reports with metrics and details about these vulnerabilities including remediation information.

 The Vulnerability Scanning service identifies vulnerabilities in the following resources:

 - Container Registry images

-The Scanning service can identify several types of security issues:
+The Vulnerability Scanning service can identify several types of security issues:

 - Ports that are unintentionally left open might be a potential attack vector to your cloud resources, or enable hackers to exploit other vulnerabilities.

 - OS packages that require updates and patches to address vulnerabilities.